Powerful nor'easter pounds East Coast, bringing heavy rain, strong winds and wet snow

 In New York, heavy snow was expected in the state’s north while strong winds were expected to pummel Long Island and the New York City Tri-State area, the Weather Channel reported.

-Some Massachusetts residents have evacuated their homes ahead of the storm, which was expected to bring flooding to Duxbury, south of Boston, and other coastal Massachusetts towns.
+Some Massachusetts residents have evacuated their homes ahead of the storm, which was expected to bring flooding to Duxbury, south of Boston, and other coastal towns.
 Massachusetts Gov. Charlie Baker activated 200 National Guard members to help with the storm.

 FOX 25 Boston reported flooding along Massachusetts' coast on Friday morning.
+Officials confirmed the storm has downed power lines and left more than 900,000 customers without power in the Northeast, mid-Atlantic and Great Lakes regions Friday.

-In New Jersey, officials are worried that the storm could erode beaches just south of Atlantic City that are still being repaired from previous storms' damage.
+In New Jersey, officials are worried that the storm could erode beaches south of Atlantic City, areas that are still being repaired from previous storm damage.
 Winds were expected to increase drastically throughout the day, peaking Friday afternoon with gusts from 50 mph to 60 mph that could leave downed trees and power lines.

-The Weather Channel reported the area off the Jersey Shore is undergoing a bombogenesis.
-Also commonly called a "bomb cyclone," this weather event is defined by a "rapid drop in atmospheric pressure of at least 24 millibars in a period of 24 hours or less,” the Weather Channel stated.
+The Weather Channel reported the area off the Jersey Shore is undergoing a “bombogenesis,” also commonly called a "bomb cyclone."
+This weather event is defined by a "rapid drop in atmospheric pressure of at least 24 millibars in a period of 24 hours or less,” according to the network.

 Across the East Coast, authorities told residents of coastal communities to be prepared to evacuate if necessary in advance of Friday morning's high tide.
 The weather service said all of Rhode Island was under flood and high wind watches through Sunday morning.